 These two sizes work with the vast majority of fireplace openings.

-Traditionally, fireplace screens have been sized to be just a bit taller and
+Traditionally, fireplace screens have been sized to be just a bit taller and wider

-choice best shows off the shape of the screen, so arched ones are often used this way.
+off the shape of the screen, so arched ones are often used this way.

 Custom screens can be made to fit most fireplaces.
+Interior

-Interior decorators often suggest that custom fireplace screens be made 2 inches wider, and 1 inch taller, than the fireplace opening.
+decorators often suggest that custom fireplace screens be made 2 inches wider, and 1 inch taller, than the fireplace opening.

 Screens for Outdoor Fireplaces

 Any of our Estate Series Fireplace Screens without